stowball/hucssley/README.md

 #### Pseudo classes: `hu-pseudo-classes`

 While `hu-classes` will be suitable for most use cases, should you need, you can also explicitly create pseudo classes with the `hu-pseudo-classes()` mixin.
-It behaves similarly to `hu-classes()`, but it does not accept a map of modules, with you instead passing in a list of one or more pseudo selectors you want to generate classes for.
+It behaves similarly to `hu-classes()`, but you also need to pass in a list of one or more pseudo selectors you want to generate classes for.

 ```
 @mixin hu-pseudo-classes($property, $pseudos, $modules, $types?);